 The European Securities and Markets Authority (“ESMA”) will have powers under the MiFID II to prohibit or limit the marketing and distribution of certain types of financial instruments in particular circumstances, and the European Banking Authority may have similar powers in relation to structured deposits.

-- By establishing an EEA branch which will be mandatory if the intention is to deal with retail clients and professional clients within the meaning of Section II of Annex II to the Directive (clients who request to be treated as professional clients) and gaining authorisation for the branch; or
+- Establishing an EEA branch which will be mandatory if the intention is to deal with retail clients and professional clients within the meaning of Section II of Annex II to the Directive (clients who request to be treated as professional clients) and gain authorisation for the branch; or

 - By becoming licensed by an EEA competent authority to provide services from outside the EEA on a cross-border basis (this is possible where the firm only intends to provide services to professional clients within the meaning of Section I of Annex II to the Directive (deemed professional clients) and eligible counterparties).